Halal Money Matters: How Muslims Can Balance Deen and Dunya with Smart Islamic Finance

 halal money wealth

-On building halal money, focus on the end goalkeep your eyes on the prize
+Keep Your Eyes on the Prize: On building halal money, focus on the end goal

 There are many tools and apps that make this task relatively easy.
 One such app is Kestrl, a money management app that allows Muslims to budget, save and invest in line with their values.